Wadjemup timeline

 1962

-A contracting team engaged in drainage work uncovers a number of skeletal remains in an area about 50 metres in between the settlement and the golf course.
+A contracting team engaged in drainage work accidently uncover skeletal remains in an area about 50 metres in diameter near the T-junction of the golf-course road and the road that runs between the lodge resort and Garden Lake.
 The remains are buried in a sitting position in rows of trenches about 60cm apart.

 1970

-The existence of a burial ground situated to the ‘immediate north of the Quod’ is acknowledged in the Manager’s report to the Rottnest Island Board.
+The existence of a burial ground acknowledged in the Manager’s report to the Rottnest Island Board which states that ‘hundreds of skeletons’ were in the area to the immediate north of the Quod.

 1976